Section 5 - Study Period Information

 (ie. Ministry of Children and Family Development (MCFD) or Indigenous Child and Family Service Agency [ICFSA] care, care through the Ministry of Social Development and Poverty Reduction [SDPR] Child in the Home of Relative Program or government care through a Canadian province or territory outside of B.C.)

 For a variety of reasons, the government may provide care or guardianship for a child.
 Answer ‘YES’ to this question if you were ever considered a child or youth under government care (this includes out of care and temporary care statuses as well as continuing custody orders both in B.C. and in Canadian provinces or territories outside of B.C.).
-If you indicate ‘YES’ to this question, are attending an eligible B.C. institution and you received care or guardianship from the B.C. government for 24 months (730 days) or at the time you turned 19, you may be eligible for the Provincial Tuition Waiver Program for Former Youth in Care and $3,500 of non-repayable grant assistance through the Learning for Future Grant annually.
+If you indicate ‘YES’ to this question, are attending an eligible B.C. institution and you received care or guardianship from the B.C. government for 24 months (730 days) or at the time you turned 19, you may be eligible for the Provincial Tuition Waiver Program for current and former children or youth in care and $3,500 of non-repayable grant assistance through the Learning for Future Grant annually.
 If you indicate ‘YES’ to this question, the B.C.
-Ministry of Children and Family Development will be asked to verify your status as a former youth in care and your time in care through the B.C. government for the purpose of assessing your eligibility for the Provincial Tuition Waiver Program and the Learning for Future Grant.
-The Learning for Future Grant will be available starting August 1, 2023, for programs that begin on or after August 1, 2023.
+Ministry of Children and Family Development may be asked to verify your status as a current or former youth in care and your time in care through the B.C. government for the purpose of assessing your eligibility for the Provincial Tuition Waiver Program and the Learning for Future Grant.

 (This means that either now or at the time of your 19th birthday the provincial government is/was your legal guardian.)